 Looking for ways to get non-stop color in the garden?
-Follow these planting tips and tricks to get more color in the garden with annuals, perennials, and bulbs.
+Follow these planting tips and tricks to get more color in the garden with annuals.

 Adding annuals to the borders now helps bring extra color to the gardens while they grow and change throughout the season.

 While I love to tuck annuals in the beds to add more color, I also plant them in several containers in my outdoor living spaces too.

 Wait until you see how annuals can transform the look and feel of your garden.
 Follow these simple tips to enjoy the color and blooms all season long with annual flowers.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)